SpiNNakerManchester/sPyNNakerNewModelTemplate/doc/source/index.rst

 These pages document the python code for the sPyNNakerNewModelTemplate_ module which is part of the SpiNNaker_ Project.

-The neural_modelling_ module contains the documentation of the C code for this module.
+The c_models_ module contains the documentation of the C code for this module.

 This code depends on SpiNNUtils_, SpiNNMachine_, SpiNNMan_, PACMAN_, SpiNNFrontEndCommon_, SpyNNaker_
 (Combined_documentation_).